GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 #### Setting comment for array values

 Array values can also be parameterized using setters.
-Since the values of configMap in pipeline definition must be of string type, the array values must be wrapped into string.
+Since the values of `ConfigMap` in pipeline definition must be of string type, the array values must be wrapped into string.